-Another genius tip for anyone with dry hair: Try adding a touch of oil to the ends of your hair before shampooing, as it hydrates them while keeping them protected against drying cleansing agents.
-"When drying your hair, use a Turkish cotton towel as they are the most absorbent, to remove as much of the water in your hair before using a blow-dryer," Brook says.
+Add a touch of oil to the ends of your hair before shampooing, as it hydrates them while keeping them protected against drying cleansing agents.
+"When drying your hair, use a Turkish cotton towel, as they are the most absorbent, to remove as much of the water in your hair before using a blow-dryer," Brook says.
 Then she recommends focusing on drying the roots of the hair first.
 "Depending on the texture of your hair, leave the ends to air-dry or lower the temperature of the dryer to medium to protect them from heat."

 Use Kérastase Elixer Ultime

 D'Avenio loves stocking up on Kérastase's classic hair oil, Elixer Ultime.
 "It's a serum that uses a combination of four oils that really penetrate into the hair, allowing for maximum nourishment," she says.
 "It also delivers a beautiful shine without looking oily."